-6. No development shall take place until the existing trees and all existing hedgerows to be retained have been protected in accordance with a Tree and Hedgerow Protection Plan that has been submitted to and approved in writing by the Local Planning Authority.
+5. No development shall take place until the existing trees and all existing hedgerows to be retained have been protected in accordance with a Tree and Hedgerow Protection Plan that has been submitted to and approved in writing by the Local Planning Authority.
 The barriers shall be erected before any equipment, machinery or materials are brought onto the site for the purposes of development and shall be maintained until all equipment machinery and surplus material has been removed from the site.
-Nothing shall be stored or placed within the areas protected by the barriers erected in accordance with this condition and the ground level within those areas shall not be altered, nor shall any excavations be made.
+Nothing shall be stored or placed within the areas protected by the barriers erected in accordance with this condition and the ground level within those areas shall not be altered, nor shall any excavations be made, without the written consent of the Local Planning Authority.